The Best Beaches in South Australia for Fun in the Sun

 Silver Sands – Aldinga Beach

-When you need a change of pace from the McLaren Vale wineries, duck over to Silver Sands Beach, where you can drive onto the sand and swim or surf to your heart's content.
+When you need a change of pace from cellar-door-hopping throughout McLaren Vale’s epic wineries, duck over to Silver Sands Beach, where you can drive onto the sand, swim or surf to your heart’s content, take in breathtaking views along the coastal walk and visit nearby Aldinga for a bite.

 The newest addition to the area – Silver Sands Beach Club – makes the drive to this beautiful beach even more appealing, with a beachfront bar and dining at your disposal.